ksator/automation_summit_Q3_2018/README.md

 # About this project

-Labs guide for automation summit July 2018.
+Lab guide for Juniper automation summit (session July 2018).

 # About the labs